bifurcationkit/BifurcationKitDocs.jl/docs/src/simplehopf.md

 	nev = 5, Jᵗ = nothing, verbose = false, ζs = nothing, lens = br.param_lens)
 ```

-where `dF, d2F,d3F` are the differentials of `F`. `br` is a branch computed after a call to `continuation` with detection of bifurcation points enabled and `ind_bif` is the index of the bifurcation point on the branch `br.
+where `dF, d2F,d3F` are the differentials of `F`. `br` is a branch computed after a call to `continuation` with detection of bifurcation points enabled and `ind_bif` is the index of the bifurcation point on the branch `br`.
 The above call returns a point with information needed to compute the bifurcated branch.
 For more information about the optional parameters, we refer to [`computeNormalForm`](@ref).
 The above call returns a point with information needed to compute the bifurcated branch.

 ```julia
 mutable struct Hopf{Tv, T, Tω, Tevr, Tevl, Tnf} <: BifurcationPoint